Tag: 1970s

 “I’m sure that she still cares…”

 “No. That was that,” Cole rued.
-“I’ve been told by her South London gangster brothers that if I so much as phone, I’m a dead man, and I am predisposed to believe them.
+“I’ve been told by her South London gangster brothers that if I so much as phone, I’m a dead man, and I tend to believe them.
 Sometimes I wish I was a dead man.”

 “No,” Rosenda conceded, starting to feel a little empathy toward the man she had primarily seen as a cartoon rock star.
 “I guess I don’t.”